PEM-Humboldt/biotablero-backend/README.md

 In the file [docker-compose.yml](docker-compose.yml):

 1. Update the image tag to use
-1. Change (if necessary) the NODE_CONFIG_ENV value to match your config file
-1. The host part of **volumes** section must match the location of your config files.
-And the file name must match the NODE_CONFIG_ENV value.
+1. In the **volumes** section link the config file you created in the previous step to the config file in the container.
+The name of the file inside the container must match the NODE_CONFIG_ENV value.
-1. If you changed the port in the config, change the container side of **ports** section for the value set, and change the host side for the ort in which you want to expose the servide
+1. If you changed the port in the config, change the container side of **ports** section for the value set, and change the host side for the ort in which you want to expose the service

 Then run: `docker-compose up -d`